ericNunnDev/react-bubbles/README.md

 - [ ] Explain what a token is used for.

   -To allow access to protected resources and permissions to users who have saved a token in local or session storage.

 - [ ] What steps can you take in your web apps to keep your data secure?

   -Use Private Routes.
 Use .env files.
 Use auth headers.

 - [ ] Describe how web servers work.

   -Really vague question...
 Servers have stored information.
 A user who wants that information can send a request over HTTP or other protocols and then the server will serve the reqested information back to the user.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-What does this even mean?
+  -What does this even mean?
 Map to the CRUD acronym?
   GET, POST, PUT, DELETE?

 ## Project Set Up